rollounden/SEO-Analyzer/README.md

 4. Use the tabs to navigate between different analysis sections
 5. Use the filtering options in the Links tab to customize your view
 6. Export data using the provided buttons
+7. In the Local tab, easily copy business information and map embed codes

 ## Design